 Rarotonga’s beautiful lagoon is sheltered by the reef that encircles the island.
-The lagoon offers a host of activities from wind and kite surfing, sailing, snorkeling and glass bottom boat tours.
+The lagoon offers a host of activities from wind and kite surfing, sailing, snorkeling, and glass-bottom boat tours.
 The open sea beyond the reef has great game fishing and diving.
 On land, there is trekking into the mountains to learn about the topography of Rarotonga, learning the plant life of the island and how these plants were used for dyes, medicines, and food.
-Historical walks and tours are also available to experience why Rarotonga is considered the launching off point of the Polynesian canoes that, at the end of their journey found New Zealand and the Maori people there.
+Historical walks and tours are also available to experience why Rarotonga is considered the launching point of the Polynesian canoes that, at the end of their journey, found New Zealand and the Maori people there.

 All international flights arrive at Rarotonga Airport, situated about 8 miles from Avarua town.

-The optimal months to travel to the Cook Islands is from April through October.
+The optimal months to travel to the Cook Islands are from April through October.